hostettler/blog/_posts/2019-03-04-microservice-architecture-part-3.markdown

 - It is a black box for its consumers (and the communication between consumer and provider is formalized by a contract).
 - It may consist of other underlying services.

 These properties apply to microservices as well.
-The main differentce between SOA and MSA is in the granularity of the services and some opinionated implementation choices
+The main differentce between SOA and MSA is in the granularity of the services and some opinionated implementation choices.
+Microservices have not been invented in isolation, they leverage the other advances and trends in Softwares Engineering such as Agile, DevOps concepts, and Cloud.
+This led to add the following properties:
+- each service must be elastic, resilent, composible, minimum, and complete.
+- each services must take automation, deployment, and testing
+- each is specialized in one thing and in doing that thing right